Why Teachers Make the Best Instructional Designers

 - Love of learning: teachers are lifelong learners, so they’re usually up for a challenge and will never turn down an opportunity to learn something new.

 So if you’re a teacher who is thinking about testing the instructional design waters, be sure to highlight the strengths listed above, you may not have a portfolio but you have instructional design experience!
-Bonus points if you check out my instructional design courses and read up on trends in the ID world.
+Bonus points if you check out my Instructional Design & Tech Accelerator Certificate Program and read up on trends in the ID world.

 Now, I would love to hear from you.
 As you know, I think teachers make some of the best instructional designers.
 What are your thoughts?
 What is the most important skill of an instructional designer?
 Do you think teachers have that skill?